AlexGottschalkSE/APDS7311POE/README.md

 When running the program, if the application has issues fetching the data via the API, but the API is functioning as intended when tested in Postman, it is likely an issue with the .crt files.
 This is an issue that seems to ony affect some machines, while not affecting others.
 There are a few potential fixes:

+1. Run the api, and attempt to call the login api call using https://localhost:443/api/auth/login in the url.
+This will likely bring up a warning saying that the url isn't secure.
+Once you see this message, select the option to proceeed to localhost, (trust the link), the api call will not work, but once the ssl is trusted, the application should be able to operate without issues.

-1. Installing the Self-Signed Certificate on Windows Double-click the server.crt file to open the Certificate Import Wizard.
+2. Installing the Self-Signed Certificate on Windows Double-click the server.crt file to open the Certificate Import Wizard.
 Select Local Machine (you may need admin privileges).
 Choose Place all certificates in the following store.